 Eliminating Disparities in Viral Suppression Rates at Ryan White HIV/AIDS Program-Funded Clinics Due to Mental Health (Center for Quality Improvement and Innovation) – This resource describes core interventions for eliminating disparities in viral suppression rates due to mental health conditions.
 These include optimizing linkage and referral to care, providing trauma-informed care, connecting clients with transportation services, training staff in motivational interviewing skills, and others.

 The Case for Behavioral Health Screening in HIV Care Settings (Substance Abuse and Mental Health Services Administration) – This report highlights the need for HIV treatment providers to address behavioral health concerns associated with HIV.
 It urges providers to screen patients for mental health and substance use disorders, and offers strategies for implementing screening practices.

-Neurological Complications of HIV and AIDS (National Institute of Neurological Disorders and Stroke) – This resource and a related brochure describe how HIV infection affects the nervous system, the types of neurological side effects people with HIV may experience when taking ART, the range of neurological complications that may be caused by HIV infection, and how these complications may be diagnosed and treated.
-This resource is also available in Spanish.
+Neurological Complications of HIV and AIDS (National Institute of Neurological Disorders and Stroke) – This resource and an associated brochure describe how HIV infection affects the nervous system, the types of neurological side effects people with HIV may experience when taking ART, the range of neurological complications that may be caused by HIV infection, and how these complications may be diagnosed and treated.

 Tackling Behavioral Health Comorbidities with the WHO Pyramid of Mental Health Services (National Ryan White Conference on HIV Care & Treatment) – This presentation discusses the World Health Organization pyramid of mental health services and how HIV prevention and care programs can address behavioral health comorbidities without exclusively relying on specialty mental health providers.